sudarshanchari/RNAseq_Pipeline_RefGenome_Method/README.md

 RNAseq_Pipeline_Reference_Method
 ================================
-This Repository contains scripts and a walk-through for analyzing pooled (single-end) RNA-seq data via
+This Repository contains scripts and a walk-through for analyzing pooled (single-end) RNA-seq performed on Drosophila melanogaster whole embryos with and without specific defects via
 - mapping to a reference transcriptome using Salmon (slurm/bash scripts calling the relevant functions to preprocess and map)

-- performing differential gene expression analysis of single stage and time-series RNA-seq data that also touches upon p-value combination for multiple time-points (R workflow using Bioconductor packages)
+- performing differential gene expression (DE) analysis of single stage and time-series RNA-seq data that also touches upon p-value combination for multiple time-points (R workflow using Bioconductor packages)

 - custom plotting including base R,ggplot2 and pheatmap